-A recent article posted by a respected Catholic news organization came out last week titled “Catholic Scholars Appeal to Pope Francis to Repudiate ‘Errors’ in Amoris Laetitia.”
-In it, the article details how certain theologians, prelates, and clergy have appealed to pope Francis to “repudiate” its “erroneous propositions,” because, so the argument goes, it contains “a number of statements that can be understood in a sense that is contrary to Catholic faith and morals.”
+A recent article was released last week by the Register entitled “Catholic Scholars Appeal to Pope Francis to Repudiate ‘Errors’ in Amoris Laetitia.”
+This article detailed how certain theologians, prelates, and clergy have appealed to pope Francis to “repudiate” the “erroneous propositions” contained within the recent encyclical.
+While the appeal itself did not surprise me, what did surprise me was the premise behind their argument, namely; that the encyclical contains “a number of statements that can be understood in a sense that is contrary to Catholic faith and morals.”

 I wonder how this reasoning appears to you, the reader.